pnsn/Ayahos/docs/source/index.rst

 written in Python and live-streaming seismic data analysis environments.

-It builds on the `ObsPy <https://obspy.org>`_ and `Numpy <https://numpy.org>`_ APIs to provide familiar, optimized data and metadata handling between streaming environments and tools typically focused on post-processing :cite:`ObsPy,NumPy` .
+It builds on the `ObsPy <https://obspy.org>`_ and `Numpy <https://numpy.org>`_ APIs to provide familiar, optimized data and metadata handling between streaming environments and tools typically focused on data post-processing :cite:`ObsPy-Software,NumPy-Software` .

-This first release focuses on linking the `Earthworm` streaming environment and the easy-to-interchange machine learning phase detection and labeling models hosted in `SeisBench`, building on the workflow in :cite:`Retailleau2022`.
+This first release focuses on linking the `Earthworm` :cite:`Earthworm-Software` real-time seismic analysis environment and modular, machine learning phase detection and labeling models hosted in `SeisBench` :cite:`SeisBench-Software`, building on the workflow presented :cite:`Retailleau2022`.

 .. this HTML populates links in the main body
 .. raw:: html